-The last few months have taught us all to adapt and learn new ways to accomplish our daily tasks.
+The last few months have taught us all to adapt and learn new ways to accomplish our daily tasks that has often been referred to as the “new normal”.
 This new normal affects all of our lives, including financial planning.
 What will the future look like and will virtual planning become more permanent?

 (Want to jump ahead in the episode?
 Click the featured times below to skip to a specific section.)